-- For macOS Big Sur, Catalina, or Mojave, load the Stellar Data Recovery extension.
+- For macOS Ventura, Monterey, Big Sur or Catalina, load the Stellar Data Recovery extension.
 Once the extension is loaded, the software can access Macintosh HD with full rights to scan for the lost, deleted, or inaccessible data.

 STEP 4: PREVIEW AND RECOVER THE REQUIRED FILES

 The software lists the scan result in Classic List, File List, and Deleted List tab.
 Click a tab, expand the tree node from the left pane, and access the scanned files from the right.
 Double-click a file whose preview is available to open a Preview window.
 Select all the required files, then click Recover.

 On the dialog window, click Browse to specify an external hard drive as the save destination (to avoid data overwriting on scan drive), then click Save.
 Wait till the software completes the save operation.